cfpb/development/guides/installing-python.md

 brew cleanup python
 brew uninstall virtualenvwrapper
 ```
-You should also remove any variables that reference Homebrew's Python from your shell's dotfiles (`.profile`, `.bashrc` for bash users, `.zshrc` for zsh users), for example:
+You should also remove any variables that reference Homebrew's Python from your shell's dotfiles (`.profile`, `.bashrc` for bash users, `.zshrc` for zsh users), for example, removing:

 ```shell
 export PYTHONPATH=$HOME/homebrew/bin/python